 The substitution model should match the optimal model from MEGA.
 In this case, we are using a TN93 substitution matrix, which allows for transition-to-transversion bias, a gamma distribution with four categories, and different frequencies for nucleotides.
 We are assuming no invariable sites.

 To go to the next submenu, type + and hit enter.
-We an set up other options about optimising the tree topology.
+We can set up other options about optimising the tree topology.
 These are fine for this analysis, but to get more accurate results, change the Tree topology search operations from NNI to SPR (this might not make a difference in this analysis because the data are informative, and are not many sequences).
 Type + and hit enter.

 The next submenu is for options of assessing branch support (Fig 7).